Daddycool9999/Sky-Force-Replica/README.md

 # LAUNCH:
-Start a local server in the submitted zipped directory and open a browser to run the game.
+Start a local server in the project directory and open the port where local server is hosted in a browser to run the game.